hazelcast/hazelcast-python-client/README.md

 Data structures in CP Subsystem run in CP groups.
 Each CP group elects its own Raft leader and runs the Raft consensus algorithm independently.
 The CP data structures differ from the other Hazelcast data structures in two aspects.
 First, an internal commit is performed on the METADATA CP group every time you fetch a proxy from this interface.
 Hence, callers should cache returned proxy objects.
-Second, if you call `DistributedObject.destroy()` on a CP data structure proxy, that data structure is terminated on the underlying CP group and cannot be reinitialized until the CP group is force-destroyed.
+Second, if you call `distributed_object.destroy()` on a CP data structure proxy, that data structure is terminated on the underlying CP group and cannot be reinitialized until the CP group is force-destroyed.
 For this reason, please make sure that you are completely done with a CP data structure before destroying its proxy.